ydydsnyd/mono/doc/docs/byob/remote-mutations.md

         //
         // https://postgres.ai/blog/20210831-postgresql-subtransactions-considered-harmful
         //
-        // So instead, we implement skipping of failed mutations by *re-runing*
+        // Instead we implement skipping of failed mutations by *re-runing*
         // them, but passing a flag that causes the mutator logic to be skipped.
         //
         // This ensures that the lmid and version bookkeeping works exactly the